Wondering what the SU is doing to ensure a safe, equitable return to classes in Fall 2020? We’ve compiled a list of our advocacy efforts here.

 - Advocating for the quality of student life to ensure that the university is committed to continually improving non-academic programs and services for students.
 Annual programs like Quality Money are key to engaging students in improving the campus environment.

-Your elected officials also play an important role in advocating on behalf of the University of Calgary’s undergraduates to the municipal, provincial and federal levels of government.
+Your elected officials also play an important role in advocating on behalf of UCalgary undergraduate students to the municipal, provincial and federal levels of government.

-Your President and VP External regularly meet with key government stakeholders including members of the City of Calgary Council, the provincial ministry of Advanced Education and Technology and members of Parliament.
-Your SU is an active member of the Canadian Alliance of Student Associations (CASA) and the Council of Alberta University Students (CAUS).
+Your President and VP External regularly meet with key government stakeholders including members of the City of Calgary Council, the provincial Ministry of Advanced Education, Ministry of Labour and Immigration, and other key MLAs, and federal members of Parliament.

 Recent and current external advocacy activities by your SU include: